Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

 Guillain-Barré syndrome

-Guillain-Barré syndrome (GBS) is a rare autoimmune condition in which the immune system attacks the nerves of the peripheral nervous system, which includes the nerves outside of the brain and spinal cord.
-In some forms of GBS, the immune system attacks myelin.
+Guillain-Barré syndrome (GBS) is a rare autoimmune condition in which the immune system attacks myelin.
+In severe cases, it can also attack the nerves of the peripheral nervous system.
+This only occurs if inflammation continues after it destroys the myelin.

 The main symptom of GBS is weakness or numbness and tingling in the legs that often spreads to the arms and torso.
 In some cases, this may become so severe that paralysis can result.
-It affects both sides of the body.
+If this paralysis affects muscles that control breathing, respiratory support will be necessary during treatment.

 Certain infections are known to trigger GBS.
-One of the most common triggers is an infection with the bacteria Campylobacter jejuni, which causes food poisoning.
-Experts believe that up to
+One of the most common triggers is an infection with Campylobacter jejuni, which causes food poisoning.
+Experts believe that up to 40% of GBS cases in the United States are due to infections with these bacteria.

 Other infections that can lead to GBS include the Epstein-Barr virus, cytomegalovirus, and the flu.